Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 Place the container in a room temperature location with bright, indirect sunlight.

-Alternatively, you can dip the cut end of the bamboo into rooting hormone powder and plunk it right into a container filled with soil or potting medium, to a depth of one inch, and then follow the instructions for soil cultivation below.
+Alternatively, you can dip the cut end of the bamboo into rooting hormone powder and plunk it right into a container filled with soil or potting medium, to a depth of one inch.

 From Transplants

-When you purchase a plant, you may get single stems, or multiple stems that have been bound together.
-They may arrive potted in soil, or as bare roots.
+When you purchase a plant, you may receive single stems, or multiple stems that have been bound together.
+They may arrive potted in soil or as bare roots.

 You have the option to grow these in water or soil, and to cultivate stems individually or as a bundle.